-- 1. tighten the link between our fuzzing approach and formal methods and symbolic verifiers which are able to reason about protocols using formal logic, - 2. design domain-specific feedback metric to incentives the fuzzer to seek for new symbolic traces.
-The underlying fundamental question is: what is a good "symbolic feedback" that promotes semantically different symbolic traces? - 3. define scoring metrics that can be effectively computed by symbolic verifiers and that can help the fuzzer promoting test cases that are close to attack traces. - 4. design new fuzzing mutations and benchmark them with our test-bed, - 5. design an efficient grammar-based fuzzing engine and evaluate it with our test-bed,
+- 1. design domain-specific feedback metric to incentives the fuzzer to seek for new symbolic traces.
+The underlying fundamental question is: what is a good "symbolic feedback" that promotes semantically different symbolic traces? - 2. define scoring metrics that can be effectively computed by symbolic verifiers and that can help the fuzzer promoting test cases that are close to attack traces. - 3. design new fuzzing mutations and benchmark them with our test-bed, - 4. design an efficient grammar-based fuzzing engine and evaluate it with our test-bed,

 The precise direction this project will take shall be agreed upon with the intern at the beginning of the project.
-It can be more theory-oriented (1 and 2) or more practical-oriented (3-5).
+It can be more theory-oriented (1) or more practical-oriented (3-5).
 Should we find any vulnerability, we would follow standard and ethical responsible disclosure practices.

 Expected ability of the student.
 We expect mathematical maturity, basic knowledge in logic, basic theoretical computer science.
 Knowledge in security and cryptography is not mandatory but is definitely a plus.
-For the implementation, a good command of Rust is a plus.
+For the implementation, a good command of Rust is recommended.